 You have little impact on the design of other constructions in the vicinity.

 Project managing the construction of the house is a time-consuming and stressful endeavour.

 On the other hand, there’s nothing quite like a home that is purpose-built for your needs.
 But for most South Africans, the thought of building a house from scratch is more than a little overwhelming.

 The good news is, with help and a lot of planning, it’s possible to build the house of your dreams.

 Again, employ a home inspector to do periodic quality inspections before making progress payments to the contractor!

 Investing in property

 However, investors should understand that building a house is unlikely to be the cheapest option.
-Therefore they should either consider buying and renovating than buying a new home.
+Therefore they should consider buying a previously owned house and renovating it before building a new home.
 Our relatively high construction costs tend to make building significantly more expensive than buying.